WebOfTrustInfo/rwot6-santabarbara/draft-documents/a-roadmap-for-ssi.md

 ### Rebooting Web of Trust (RWOT)
 [Rebooting Web of Trust](http://www.weboftrust.info/) is a group that meets twice yearly to develop position papers and kick off more significant efforts.
 It seeks to create the next generation of decentralized web-of-trust based identity systems.
 Each event generates roughly 5 technical white papers on topics decided by the group that will have the greatest impact on the future.
 RBOT may also use hackathons to implement those ideas.

-This document is a "technical white paper" written at RWOT6 (Spring 2018).
+This document began as a "technical white paper" written at RWOT6 (Spring 2018).

 ### Internet Identity Workshop (IIW)
 [Internet Identity Workshop](https://www.internetidentityworkshop.com/) is a group that meets twice yearly to share and refine ideas about identity and forge working relationships.
 It is organized as an [unconference](https://en.wikipedia.org/wiki/Unconference) using Open Space Technology.
 It is highly effective, and that effectiveness is largely due to its insistence on note-taking and collaboration.